Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_mac.md

-### Host Local Setup Guide - Docker for Mac
+**MacOS** server version to use: `10.3.x+`

-This is a guide to setup and install all ISLE pre-requisites on a MacOS local laptop or workstation using Docker for Mac instead of Vagrant or a VM.
+This is a detailed operating system-specific guide to setup and install all ISLE pre-requisites on a Windows 10 local laptop or workstation using Docker for Mac.

+Called "the host" - this is the base computer upon which the entire ISLE stack is built.

-**Please note:** This guide is for using `Docker for Mac` software only on a MacOS.
+**Please note:** This guide is for using `Docker for Windows` software only on a MacOS 10.3.3 or higher system instead of Vagrant or a Virtual Machine (VM).

 ### Assumptions / Pre-Requisites

-* Enduser has a local laptop / workstation that conforms to the specifications outlined in the [ISLE MVP Host Specifications Guide](../mvpspecs.md)
+* Enduser has a local laptop / workstation that conforms to the specifications outlined in the [Host Server Specifications](01_installation_host_server/host_server_system_specifications.md)

+* Enduser **must** have administrator rights on the MacOS computer to proceed or the installation will fail.

 ### Install process overview

 * Install git
-* Install Docker for mac
+* Install Docker for Mac
 * Clone the ISLE project repository
 * Pull down the ISLE images from Dockerhub
 * Install the ISLE project and software dependencies using the Ubuntu (manual) or Ansible (scripted) guides